babblequest/XMLAnonymizer/README.md

 * Reverse file
   * python3 XMLAnonymizer.py -v -reverse -reversedfile reversed.xml -anonymizedfile anonymized.xml
 * The values used to reverse the anonymization process are located in anonymized.txt.
-* The value database and config file paths default to anonymized.txt and anonymized.cfg
+* The config used to specify replacement rules is located in anonymized.cfg

  Values can be specified as a path consisting of tags, attribute names, attribute values and text values.
  Attribute values and text values may also be replaced in whole or in part via regular expression.